Freelancer Pay Stubs: Beginner Self-Employment Guide

 Understanding Taxes on Freelancer Pay Stubs

-Unlike employees whose taxes are withheld automatically, freelancers must manage self-employment taxes themselves.
-A proper freelancer pay stub should reflect:
+Freelancers handle self-employment taxes directly.
+A complete freelancer pay stub should reflect:

 • Federal Income Tax: Estimated quarterly payments to the IRS.